 We use three independent organic temperature proxies for sea surface temperature based on different lipid biomarkers.
-The TEX86 is a proxy based on the temperature sensitivity of isoprenoidal glycerol dialkyl glycerol tetraethers (isoGDGTs), membrane lipids of marine 235 archaea (Schouten et al., 2002).
+The TEX86 is a proxy based on the temperature sensitivity of isoprenoidal glycerol dialkyl glycerol tetraethers (isoGDGTs), membrane lipids of marine archaea (Schouten et al., 2002).
 An increase in the relative abundance of isoGDGTs containing more cyclopentane moieties was found to correlate with SSTs (Schouten et al., 2002).
-Here we use the global core-top calibration of Kim et al. (2010) to translate TEX86 values to SSTs.
+Several transfer functions exist to translate TEX86 values into SSTs (e.g. Kim et al., 2010; Tierney and Tingley, 2014).
+Here we use the global core-top calibration of Kim et al. (2010).
 Since isoGDGTs are also produced in soils, albeit in minor amounts, they may alter the marine temperature signal during periods with large contributions from land.
-The relative input of 240 (fluvially discharged) terrestrial organic matter (OM) can be determined using the ratio of branched GDGTs (brGDGTs), which are produced in soils (Sinninghe Damsté et al., 2000; Weijers et al., 2007) and rivers (Zell et al., 2013), with crenarchaeol, an isoGDGT exclusively produced by marine Thaumarchaeota (Sinninghe Damsté et al., 2002).
-This ratio is quantified in the Branched and Isoprenoid Tetraether (BIT) index (Hopmans et al., 2004), where high BIT 245 indicates a high continental OM input and vice versa.
+The relative input of (fluvially discharged) terrestrial organic matter (OM) can be determined using the ratio of branched GDGTs (brGDGTs), which are produced in soils (Sinninghe Damsté et al., 2000; Weijers et al., 2007) and rivers (Zell et al., 2013), with crenarchaeol, an isoGDGT exclusively produced by marine Thaumarchaeota (Sinninghe Damsté et al., 2002).
+This ratio is quantified in the Branched and Isoprenoid Tetraether (BIT) index (Hopmans et al., 2004), where high BIT indicates a high continental OM input and a low BIT indicates a predominantly marine source of OM.
 A BIT index >0.3 is generally used as a cut-off for the validity of TEX86-based SST estimates (Weijers et al., 2006).
-Secondly, the U^K[']37 index is used as a proxy for SST based on the degree of unsaturation of C37 alkenones produced by marine haptophyte algae (Prahl and Wakeham, 1987).
-An increased abundance of the trirelative to the di-unsaturated C{37} alkenones, expressed as the $U^{K'}{37}$ index, is linked with decreasing temperature, an adaptation thought to retain membrane fluidity in cooler 250 environments (Marlowe et al., 1984). $U^{K'}{37}$ values can be converted to SSTs using the global core top calibration of Müller et al. (1998), with a calibration error of 1.5 °C. Finally, SSTs can be reconstructed based on the relative distribution of long chain diols, which are dihydroxylated lipids with 22-38 carbon atoms.
+Secondly, the U^K'37 index is used as a proxy for SST based on the degree of unsaturation of C37 alkenones produced by marine haptophyte algae (Prahl and Wakeham, 1987).
+An increased abundance of the trirelative to the di-unsaturated C37 alkenones, expressed as the U^K'37 index, is linked with decreasing temperature, an adaptation thought to retain membrane fluidity in cooler environments (Marlowe et al., 1984).
+U^K'37 values can be converted to SSTs using the global core top calibration of Müller et al. (1998), with a calibration error of 1.5 °C. Finally, SSTs can be reconstructed based on the relative distribution of long chain diols, which are dihydroxylated lipids with 22-38 carbon atoms.
 The C28 1,13- C30 1,13- and C30 1,15 diols are most commonly found in seawater, and have a putative phytoplankton source (Volkman et al., 1992; Rampen et al., 2007; Rampen et al., 2011).
-The distribution of these three diols are used to formulate the long chain diol index (LDI), which can be converted to SST using the calibration of Rampen et al. (2012), with a calibration error of 2.0 °C. Furthermore, since freshwater eustigmatophyte algae produce C32 diols (Volkman et al., 1992, 1999; Gelin et al., 1997), the percentage of the C32 diol versus that of the marine C28 1,13- C30 1,13- and C30 1,15 diols can be used as an indicator for freshwater discharge (Lattaud et al., 2017).
+The distribution of these three diols are used to formulate the long chain diol index (LDI), which can be converted to SST using the calibration of Rampen et al. (2012), of which the calibration error is 2.0 °C. Furthermore, since freshwater eustigmatophyte algae produce C{32} diols (Volkman et al., 1992, 1999; Gelin et al., 1997), the percentage of the C{32} diol versus that of the marine C{28} 1,13- C{30} 1,15 diols used in the LDI can be used as an indicator for freshwater discharge (Lattaud et al., 2017).